tdurgasaranya/STA631.github.io/STA631Portfolio.md

 - A new feminist approach to data science and AI that challenges existing biases, power imbalances, and inequities in how data is collected, analyzed, and used.

-- Argues that data and algorithms are not objective - they reflect the priorities, biases, and values of those who create them.
+- Validations on data and algorithms are not objective - they're based on the priorities, biases, and values of those who create them.

-- Suggests 7 principles for ethical data science: 1) Examine power 2) Challenge power 3) Elevate emotion and embodiment 4) Rethink binaries and hierarchies 5) Embrace pluralism 6) Consider context 7) Make labor visible.

 - To include diverse perspectives and lived experiences results in better, more ethical and just data science for society.